xythobuz/OpenRaider/README.md

     make run

 On Mac OS X, running `make install` will produce a (more or less) distributable OpenRaider.app bundle.

-To build all Unit Tests run `make tests`, to build and run most of them use `make testRun`.

-To run a TombRaider level loader regression test use `make testReg`.
-The results will be put into log files in your build folder.

 You can run a static analysis with cppcheck using `make check`, `make checkFull` or `make checkConfig`.